furkatgofurov7/furkatgofurov7/README.md

 - 🤔 I’m looking for help with anything that I am not confident with:-)
 - 💬 Discuss with me about Cloud, Kubernetes & Open Source
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I am spending most of my time self educating myself and watching football ¯\_(ツ)_/¯
+- ⚡ Fun fact: I am spending most of my time learning new things and watching football ¯\_(ツ)_/¯

 ### 📫 How to reach me: